ga4gh/refget/docs/decision_record.md

 ### Known limitations

 The JSON canonical serialisation defined in RFC-8785 has a limited set of reference implementation.
-It is possible that its implementation might make sequence collection implementation more difficult in other languages.
+It is possible that its implementation makes sequence collection implementation more difficult in languages where the RFC is not implemented.
+In this cases it is valuable to note that the current specification of Sequence Collection do not require that all the features of RFC-8785 be implemented.

 ## 2022-10-05 - Terminology decisions